taocpp/PEGTL/doc/Control-Reference.md

 ###### [`shuffle_states`](../include/tao/pegtl/control/shuffle_states.hpp)

-A control adapter that calls most control function with the states in arbitrary order.
+A control adapter that calls most control functions with the states in arbitrary order.

 * The adapted `match()` function receives all states unchanged.
 * All other adapted control functions are called with the states shuffled.
-* Included via `include/tao/pegtl/control/rotate_states_right.hpp`.
+* Included via `include/tao/pegtl/control/shuffle_states.hpp`.

 ```c++
 template< typename Shuffle, typename Base >